alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ---
-title: "What Can I Assume About This C# Method?"
+title: "What Purity Lets You Assume About a Method"
 date: 2026-06-13
 description: "Types make assumptions about values explicit; a purity contract makes assumptions about method calls explicit."
 ---